webpack/webpack.js.org/src/content/api/module-variables.md

 `function (chunkId)`

-This is a function that, when called with a chunk id, returns the filename of that chunk.
+Returns the filename of chunk by Id.

 T> It is assignable, which allows changing the filename used by the runtime for chunk loading.